pvrqualitasag/rvcetools/README.md

 The package can only be installed from `GitHub` using

 ```
+# check whether devtools are available
 # if (!'devtools' %in% installed.packages()) install.packages('devtools')
+# install the package
 devtools::install_github(repo = 'pvrqualitasag/rvcetools')
 ```